zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 #### **STEP 5: Connect to the database using SQL Developer**

--   Click the **Create Connection** icon in the Connections toolbox on the top left of the SQL Developer homepage.
+-   Click the **New Connection** icon in the Connections toolbox on the top left of the SQL Developer homepage.

 ![](./images/100/snap0014653.jpg)